Baravik/DecisionHelperApp/README.md

 # DecisionHelperApp

-DecisionHelperApp is an Android application designed to help users make informed decisions through customizable questionnaires.
-Users can answer questions, rate their importance, and receive tailored recommendations based on their input.
-Built with a modern MVVM architecture and Firebase integration, the app provides a robust platform for creating, sharing, and analyzing decision-making tools.
+DecisionHelperApp is an Android application designed to help users evaluate decisions using customizable questionnaires.
+Users answer questions, rate their importance, and receive a decision score based on their input.
+Built with a modern MVVM architecture and Firebase integration, the app offers a flexible platform for creating, sharing, and analyzing decision-making tools.

 ---